 Do you ever feel like time is speeding up and it’s near impossible to stay focused and productive throughout your day?
 What about distractions?
 Are you easily pulled off track with time-sucking social media and other menial distractions?

 Consciously creating the life of our dreams requires that we create a solid foundation from which to launch our days.
-Thinking productively, making decisions, and taking action from a focused, centred, and purposeful place is easy when you have that solid foundation, or what I, as an entrepreneur, like to call my DMO (Daily Method Of Operation).
+Thinking productively, making decisions, and taking action from a focused, centered, and purposeful place is easy when you have that solid foundation, or what I, as an entrepreneur, like to call my DMO (Daily Method Of Operation).
 DMO is simply a ritual, practice or daily routine.

-When our days aren’t productive, it’s usually because we don’t have good habits and behaviours in place, or we waste time on unimportant, unfruitful tasks.
+When our days aren’t productive, it’s usually because we don’t have good habits and behaviors in place, or we waste time on unimportant, unfruitful tasks.
 In order to develop a good DMO, we must first create a routine and follow it religiously until it becomes second nature (That, by the way, is the key to upgrading any area of your life).

 When your goals are congruent with your behavior, achieving them becomes almost effortless.

-Keep in mind that everyone's DMO will be radically different and you don't need to conform to what works for me, what works for your friends with similar goals or what works for anyone else.
+Keep in mind that everyone's DMO and daily routine will be radically different and you don't need to conform to what works for me, what works for your friends with similar goals or what works for anyone else.
 Through trial and error, you'll discover what works for you, and you'll be on your way to a happy, fulfilling, and productive day.

 When I'm low on energy, low in motivation, have a poor attitude or am feeling overwhelmed, it's usually because my DMO is out of sorts.
 This is where my "Big Five" or "No Matter What" actions come into place.
 These are the actions I must take to make every day enjoyable, creative, and productive.
 When I'm feeling less than stellar, you can probably bet that I've been skipping one of these five essential steps.

 My Daily “Big Five” or “No Matter What” Actions: